 There is also an emphasis on structural design, including courses on low-rise structures and multistorey buildings – all with earthquake resistance in mind.
 As our courses are informed directly by the bodies of knowledge set by the structural and geotechnical engineering professional community, you’ll also learn about the core standards and guidelines that relate to materials and design actions relevant to professional practice of the field.

 All students take a similar set of courses throughout their first year of a BE(Hons).
 Find out more about the compulsory degree components.

-You can get in-depth information about our undergraduate courses in Structural Engineering with the University of Auckland Calendar.
+You can get in-depth information about our undergraduate courses in Structural Engineering with the Faculty of Engineering Course Viewer.